 14. There is no such thing as a day off - you begin to value the rewards that hard work reaps.

-15. The work has to get done whether you feel up to it or not – so it becomes easier to fulfill responsibilities because you know how to get the work done.
+15. The work has to get done whether you feel up to it or not - invariably, you learn to prioritize responsibilities and get it all done.